wibrar/Angular/README.md

 used components input decorater
 ! with any Input variable means it currently is nopt initialised but it will be later in the app. the app component now has a the users imported and are accessed there.
+- what are required and optional inputs. when you add required: true like this in an input in any case that input is empty, it gives aan error.
+  @Input({required: true}) avatar!: string;